guardian/ssm-scala/README.md

 instead of the example given in the previous `--raw` section.

+## Disabling SSM Tunnel
+*By default, SSM proxies your connection via AWS systems manager*, which saves you from opening up port 22, connecting to the VPN, or using bastion hosts.
+This requires a recent version of systems manager to be runnning on your machine and the target machine.
+You can still connect the old way via port 22 using the flag `--no-ssm-proxy`

 ## Enabling SSM Tunnel

-It is possible to tunnel SSH traffic through AWS systems manager and avoid needing to open up port 22 at all on your instances.
-This is strongly encouraged!
-To get it working you'll need to do the following stuff:
+It is strongly encouraged to connect using the default SSM tunnel behaviour.
+To get this working you'll need to do the following stuff:

 ### In AWS